dianeooty/employees-sql-database/README.md

 ## Acknowledgements
-- Many thanks to the instructional team and my tutor, David Chao.
+- Many thanks to the instructional team and David Chao.

 ## Contact
 Created by Diane Guzman